 Going back to work after tpd payout?

-It is possible to go back to work after receiving a TPD payout, although the insurance company may require you to disclose your earnings and may investigate to ensure that you are not working while still receiving ongoing benefits.
+It is possible to resume working after a TPD payout, although the insurance company may require you to disclose your earnings and may investigate to ensure that you are not working while still receiving ongoing benefits.
 Lump sum payments are generally unaffected by a return to work in the future.

 Will I have to pay back my TPD lump sum if I return to work?

 This is a difficult question to answer as it really depends on the specific policy that you have.
-Some policies may require that you pay back a portion of the lump sum if you return to work, while others may not.
+Some policies may require that you pay back a portion of the lump sum if you start working after a TPD payout, while others may not.
 It is always best to check with the insurer to see what their policy is on this.

 What does it mean when a TPD policy talks about “education, training and experience”?